BONUS EPISODE: Elon Musk at Code Conference 2021

 you know

-what's the meaning of life and we need to get out there and find out.
+we need to get out there and find out.

-And the more we expand the scope and scale of consciousness, the better we will be able to understand what questions to ask about the answer that is the universe.
+And the more we expand the scope and scale of consciousness, the better we will be able to understand what questions to ask about the answer of that is the universe.

-Or with the rockets, so that you have these big fence contracts that you're doing, correct?
+the rockets, so that you have these big fence contracts that you're doing correct first time someone's broken into the area.
+How do you meet those criticisms?

-This is just small potatoes.
+This is just small potatoes?

-Well, first of all, with respect to the astronomers,
+Well first of all with respect to the astronomers

 we are in